Tirthesh123/Online-Examination/README.md

 1. **Compile the code:**
    ```bash
    javac OnlineExam.java

 2. **Run the application:**
    ```bash
    java OnlineExam

 3. **Take the exam:**
-   -Log in and answer the questions.
+   - Log in and answer the questions.
-   -Submit before the timer runs out.
+   - Submit before the timer runs out.

+---

 ## Outcome

-   -A fully functional online exam simulation with time control.
+- A fully functional online exam simulation with time control.
-   -Practiced managing GUI state transitions, timers, and user input.
+- Practiced managing GUI state transitions, timers, and user input.
-   -Built experience with interactive Swing applications.
+- Built experience with interactive Swing applications.